The Bylaws of Boone REMC

 A person’s membership in the Cooperative shall be terminated under any one or more of the following conditions:

-A. A member ceases to purchase electric energy from the Cooperative.
+- A member ceases to purchase electric energy from the Cooperative.

-B. A member withdraws from membership upon such terms and conditions as the board of directors may prescribe.
+- A member withdraws from membership upon such terms and conditions as the board of directors may prescribe.

-C. A member is expelled by the affirmative vote of not less than two-thirds of all the board of directors for refusal or failure to comply with any of the provisions of the
+- A member is expelled by the affirmative vote of not less than two-thirds of all the board of directors for refusal or failure to comply with any of the provisions of the

 Articles of Incorporation, the bylaws of the Cooperative and any amendments thereto and such rules and regulations as may be adopted from time to time by the board of directors, but only if such member shall have been given written notice by the secretary of the Cooperative that such refusal or failure makes him liable to expulsion and such refusal or failure shall have continued for at least ten (10) days after such notice was given.
 Any expelled member may be reinstated by vote of the board of directors or by vote of the members at any annual or special meeting.